dondeptu/currency-converter-react/README.md

 # Currency converter

 Hi!
 This is a simple currency converter I created as part of learning interactions in React.js.<br>
-The user can choose from the following currencies: EUR, GBP, USD, and then convert them to Polish zlotys (PLN).<br>
+The user can choose their desired currency and convert it to Polish zlotys (PLN).
+The exchange rates are fetched from an API.<br>
-It also displays the current date and time.
+It also displays the current date and time, as well as the date of the last exchange rate update.<br>
+Additionally, I added an animated square using `setInterval` for practice.

 ## Demo